aKamrani/lines-game/README.md

 # lines-game

-a simple sample turn-based game of lines!
+a simple sample turn-based game of dots and lines!
 JS+HTML+CSS

 ### Demo